Navam9530/navam9530.github.io/_posts/Discoveries/2023-06-01-Need-of-Parametric-Equations.md

 Let us make the last independent variable i.e, $x$ as dependent, which means $x=h(y,z)$

 Now, you get the equation of a point.
-This can be viewed in many perspectives like the intersection of 3 planes or 2 planes and 1 line or 1 plane and 2 lines or 3 lines.
+This can be viewed from many perspectives, such as the intersection of 3 planes, 2 planes and 1 line, 1 plane and 2 lines, or even 3 lines.

 In summary, with each addition of a condition, we get: